Splicing Right: How to Join PVC Pipe

 PVC and CPVC are two of the most common PVC types found in your local hardware store.
 White PVC pipes are most often found in exterior applications, such as sprinkler systems.
 Beige-toned CPVC is approved by most residential building codes for hot/cold water applications, as well as sprinklers.

 Finding the ‘Right’ Glue

-PVC pipes and fittings are joined together with cements, but these cements provide more than ‘stick.’
-Liquid PVC cements actually melt the surface layer of plastics, gluing them together in a process known as solvent welding.
-Done properly, solvent-welded joints are stronger than a solid pipe.
-Because of this, different PVC plastics require different solvent cements specifically formulated for use with that material.
+PVC pipes and fittings are joined together with cement, but this cement provides more than a ‘stick.’
+Liquid PVC cement actually melts the surface layer of plastics, gluing them together in a process known as solvent welding.
+Done properly, solvent-welded joints are stronger than solid pipes.
+Because of this, different PVC plastics require different solvent cement specifically formulated for use with that material.
 Color-coded, look for application-specific clear, blue or grey cements for PVC.
 CPVC cement is typically orange.
-Multipurpose primer is purple, and is used to clean the pipe.
+Multipurpose primer is purple and is used to clean the pipe.
 (Building inspectors look for these colors to identify the proper cement/process.)

 Splicing PVC Pipe